aloistr/swisseph/doc/swisseph.md

 Now the agreement is perfect, the precision thus better than 1 mas.

-### Test 2: Inertial Apparent Positions, RA and DE, in ICRF  {#test-2-inertial-apparent-positions-ra-and-de-in-icrf .list-paragraph}
+### Test 2: Inertial Apparent Positions, RA and DE, in ICRF

 Now we are going to test apparent positions relative to the International Celestial Reference Frame (ICRF).
 This option was